-\emph{Graphs.} In prior work that used the hierarchical graph decomposition technique the runtime analysis relied heavily on the fact that identified vertex sets that fulfilled a certain desired condition were \emph{removed} from the (game) graph after their detection.
+\emph{Graphs.} In prior work that used the hierarchical graph decomposition technique the running time analysis relied on the fact that identified vertex sets that fulfilled a certain desired condition were \emph{removed} from the (game) graph after their detection.
 The work for identifying the vertex set was then charged in an amortization argument to the removed vertex set.
-This is not possible for general Streett objectives on graphs, where \scc{s} are identified and some but not all of its vertices might be removed.
-As a consequence a vertex might belong to an identified \scc{} multiple times.
-We show how to overcome this difficulty by identifying, when an \scc{} $S$ splits into multiple \scc{}s, an \scc{} $X \subset S$ whose size is at most half of the size of $S$.
-We identify $X$ by using Tarjan's \scc{} algorithm~\cite{Tarjan1972} on the graph and its \emph{reverse graph} in lock-step, thereby finding the smallest {\em top} (i.e. with no incoming edges) or {\em bottom} (i.e. with no outgoing edges) \scc{} contained in $S$.
-The smallest such \scc{} $X$ has size at most $|S|/2$ and the algorithm takes time $O(|X| n)$ to find it, which we charge to the vertices in $X$.
-In this way, every time a vertex is ``charged'', the size of the identified vertex set to which it belongs is halved, guaranteeing that each vertex is charged only $O(\log n)$ times.
+This is not possible for general Streett objectives on graphs, where a strongly connected subgraph is identified and some but not all of its vertices might be removed.
+As a consequence a vertex might belong to an identified strongly connected subgraph multiple times.
+We show how to overcome this difficulty by identifying a strongly connected subgraph with at most half of the vertices whenever a vertex set seizes to be strongly connected.
+We identify these strongly connected subgraphs by running Tarjan's SCC algorithm~\cite{Tarjan72} on the graph and its \emph{reverse graph}, thereby finding the smallest \emph{top} (i.e. with no incoming edges) or \emph{bottom} (i.e. with no outgoing edges) SCC contained in the formerly strongly connected subgraph.
+The algorithm takes $O(n)$ time per vertex in the identified set.
+This will allow us to bound the total running time for this part of the algorithm with~$O(n^2)$.

-In Section~\ref{sec:parity} we present our algorithm for one-pair Streett objectives in game graphs, in Section~\ref{sec:streett} the algorithm for general Streett objectives in graphs. \inmain{A full version with all proofs is provided in the appendix.}
+In Section~\ref{sec:parity} we present our algorithm for game graphs with parity objectives with $\numprio$ priorities, where the special case of $\numprio = 3$ corresponds to one-pair Streett objectives.
+In Section~\ref{sec:streett} we present the algorithm for general Streett objectives in graphs.